AAA3A-AAA3A/AAA3A-cogs/docs/cog_simplesanction.rst

  Configure SimpleSanction for your server.

 * ``[p]setsimplesanction color <color_or_'none'>``
- Set a colour fort the embed.
+ Set a colour for the embed.

 * ``[p]setsimplesanction confirmation <true_or_false>``
  Enable or disable Action Confirmation